gasperpodobnik/HanSeg2023Algorithm/README.md

 Author: G. Podobnik*\
 *Credits to the authors of the [MIDOG challenge reference docker documentation](https://github.com/DeepPathology/MIDOG_reference_docker) on which this is based.

 This docker image serves as a template for preparing an algorithm docker image for the **[HaN-Seg 2023 challenge](https://han-seg2023.grand-challenge.org/)**.
-It packs some scripts and path definitions that are necessary to run your algorithm on the grand-challenge.org platform, so you do not have to worry about that.
+It packs some scripts and path definitions that are necessary to run your algorithm on the grand-challenge.org platform, so you do not have to bother with that.\
+To better understand the bigger picture, you may want to read the blog post of grand-challenge.org on [how to create an algorithm](https://grand-challenge.org/blogs/create-an-algorithm/).

 <sub>(The authors of the MIDOG challenge kindly provided a introduction to docker containers and how to prepare an algorithm docker image.
 Here is the link to their video: https://www.youtube.com/watch?v=Zkhrwark3bg)</sub>

-For reference, you may also want to read the blog post of grand-challenge.org on [how to create an algorithm](https://grand-challenge.org/blogs/create-an-algorithm/).

 ## Content:
 1. [Prerequisites](#prerequisites)